 - 8-10 attached images of a specific project, including at least one photo of the entire invitation suite or project assembled together and detail shots of unique design elements.
-Do not send links to Google drive, dropbox folders, or online galleries.
+Please do not send links to Google drive, dropbox folders, or online galleries.

-- The name and website of any design or print studios that you worked with during the production process, if applicable.
+- Submissions must include the name and website of any design or print studios, calligraphers, illustrators, etc. that you worked with during the production process, if applicable.

-- A description, typically 1 or 2 paragraphs but can be longer if you so desire, describing the inspiration behind the design and any relevant information about the production process.
+- A description (minimum of 250 words) of the inspiration behind the design and any relevant information about the production process.

 - Important: Photos must be of good quality and should be taken using natural or professional light to allow for the best possible photographs.
 Any blurry, out of focus, or grainy photos will be rejected.
+We strongly recommend styling your photos to showcase the design in the best possible way.
 Oh So Beautiful Paper reserves the right to request photo re-shoots if necessary prior to any editorial features.
 We do not accept watermarked images.

 - If submitting photos taken by a professional photographer, please confirm in your e-mail that you have approval from the photographer (as the copyright holder for the images) to submit the photographs for blog publication.